IntelliTect/AzureDevOps-Tools/project-migration/README - Project Migration.md

 ## Migration Steps PowerShell Scripts
 The entire process is initiated through PowerShell Scripts.
 Use of "Martin's Tool" is done through the PowerShell migration scripts.
 The entire process is set up in steps which are executed sequentially.
-There is also a script that will esecute the entire process by calling the step scripts in the proper sequence.
+There is also a script that will execute the entire process by calling the step scripts in the proper sequence.

-**Note:** The follwoing scripts may require editing depending on project requirements, Work Item counts per ChangedDate period used or other cases where errors occur due to project specifics.
+**Note:** The following scripts may require editing depending on project requirements, Work Item counts per ChangedDate period used or other cases where errors occur due to project specifics.

 #### Step_X_Migrate_Org_Level_Users.ps1 - will execute all other steps sequentially
 #### Step_1_Migrate_Project.ps1